Engineering: professions, practice and skills 1

 This module is not available for standalone study.
 You must first register for either the Bachelor of Engineering (Q65) or the Master of Engineering (M04).

 If you have any doubt about the suitability of the module, please speak to an adviser.

 You’ll have access to a module website, which includes:

 - assessment details and submission section

-You'll also be provided with a printed copy of the Residential School Handbook and printed activity notes which will be available at the residential school.
+You’ll also be provided with a home experiment pack, a copy of the Practical Engineering Handbook and activity notes.

 You'll need a desktop or laptop computer with an up-to-date version of 64-bit Windows 10 (note that Windows 7 is no longer supported) or macOS and broadband internet access.

 To join in spoken conversations in tutorials we recommend a wired headset (headphones/earphones with a built-in microphone).

 Our module websites comply with web standards and any modern browser is suitable for most activities.

 Our OU Study mobile App will operate on all current, supported, versions of Android and iOS.
 It's not available on Kindle.